reedpatterson/keypathtrace/README.md

 Use the Command Palette (Ctrl+Shift+P / Cmd+Shift+P) to run these commands.

-## Terminal integration

-The extension registers a terminal link provider.
-When the integrated terminal prints dot-path tokens, they become clickable links.
-Clicking a terminal link runs the same workspace search and opens all matching JSON files (or falls back to selection).

-Note: If you prefer not to use terminal links, copy the path into an editor and use the status bar button or the `Keypath: Navigate` command.
+Note: Terminal link integration has been removed.
+Use the status bar button or the `Keypath: Navigate` command from an editor to trigger navigation.

 ## Default behavior and implementation notes